framesurge/perseus/docs/0.3.x/en-US/updating.md

 2. Upgrade the Perseus CLI with `cargo install perseus-cli`.
 3. Run `perseus clean` to remove the old `.perseus/` directory.
 4. Remove any custom config managers you may have, they've been replaced by [mutable and immutable stores](:stores).
+5. Take anything Perseus-related wrapped in `Rc::new` (these will be all through your template definitions and error pages) and remove the `Rc::new`, Perseus now handles that internally, with no performance cost!
-5. Update your code for the remaining breaking changes listed in [the CHANGELOG](https://github.com/arctic-hen7/perseus/blob/main/CHANGELOG).
+6. Update your code for the remaining breaking changes listed in [the CHANGELOG](https://github.com/arctic-hen7/perseus/blob/main/CHANGELOG).

 Perseus v0.3.0 also changed a few common idioms, like breaking out the `.template()` call into a separate function `template_fn()`.
 This is no longer recommended, though it will still work fine.
 You can check out the [examples directory](https://github.com/arctic-hen7/perseus/tree/main/examples) to see how things are a bit nicer now in terms of formatting.